 - Heart Monitor can be worn over days.
 It constantly monitors your heart rhythm to diagnose heart rhythm abnormalities.

-If you visit Manhattan Cardiovascular Associates, and best rated NYC heart doctor Dr. Ghalchi, you’ll undergo one or more of these tests.
-If your NYC heart specialist determines that your chest pain isn’t directly related to your heart or any cardiac causes, he’ll work with you to figure out the cause of your discomfort and refer you to another specialist if necessary.
+If you visit Manhattan Cardiovascular Associates, and best rated NYC heart doctor Dr. Ghalchi, you’ll undergo one or more of these chest pain tests.
+If your NYC heart specialist determines that your chest pain isn’t directly related to your heart or any cardiac causes, chest pain specialist will work with you to figure out the cause of your discomfort and refer you to another medical specialist if necessary.